Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 In other words, choose foods with high amounts of vitamins, minerals, and antioxidants over foods that don’t have as much to offer in that department.

-This will naturally lead you to choices like fruits, fiber-rich vegetables, lean proteins, and slow-digesting carbs that keep you full and balance your blood sugar, while also helping to slim you down.
+This will naturally lead you to choices like fruits, fiber-rich vegetables, lean proteins, and slow-digesting carbs that keep you full and balance your blood sugar while also helping you slim down.

 5. Manage Your Stress Levels

 It's not all about dieting and exercise, though.
-Your body composition also has a lot to do with your mental health and the way you handle stress.
+Your body composition also has much to do with your mental health and how you handle stress.

 When you're stressed out all the time, it increases the amount of cortisol in your blood.
 High cortisol levels can make you store more body fat, especially in the form of belly fat [14].